bgp/draft-ietf-peering-api/draft-ietf-grow-peering-api.md

 Authentication to this API is performed with Bearer tokens.
-Two methods are defined below to obtain a bearer token, the choice of which is supported is up to operator preference however the authors recommend the use of RPKI Signed Checklists over reliance on an external OIDC provider.
+Two methods are defined below to obtain a bearer token, the choice of which is supported is up to operator preference however the authors recommend the use of RPKI Signed Messages over reliance on an external OIDC provider.

-OAuth with RPKI Signed Checklists
+OAuth with RPKI Signed Messages
 ---------------------------------

-This section of the document defined an extension to the OAuth 2.0 protocol ({{!RFC6749}}) to allow for a client to obtain an access token using RPKI Signed Checklists ({{!RFC9323}}).
+This section of the document defined an extension to the OAuth 2.0 protocol ({{!RFC6749}}) to allow for a client to obtain an access token using RPKI Signed Messages ({{draft-blahaj-sidrops-rsm}}).

 ### Server Metadata

-A server implementing OAuth with RSCs MUST host an OAuth Authorization Server Metadata ({{!RFC8414}}) at `/.well-known/oauth-authorization-server`.
-That is if its Peering API base URL is `https://example.com/peering` then its OAuth Metata file will be at `https://example.com/peering/.well-known/oauth-authorization-server`.
+A server implementing OAuth with RSMs MUST host an OAuth Authorization Server Metadata ({{!RFC8414}}) at `/.well-known/oauth-authorization-server`.
+That is if its Peering API base URL is `https://example.com/peering` then its OAuth Metadata file will be at `https://example.com/peering/.well-known/oauth-authorization-server`.

 The metadata file MUST include the following additional field:

-* `rpki_signed_checklist_nonce`: a URL the client can use to obtain a nonce for the OAuth Exchange.
+* `rpki_signed_message_nonce`: a URL the client can use to obtain a nonce for the OAuth Exchange.

 ### Nonce Endpoint

-The OAuth Server's `rpki_signed_checklist_nonce` endpoint MUST accept GET requests and MUST return a JSON document with two fields:
+The OAuth Server's `rpki_signed_message_nonce` endpoint MUST accept GET requests and MUST return a JSON document with two fields:

 * `state`: an opaque string to be returned to the server to allow it to keep track of state